What is cloud computing?

 - Shuts down misconfigurations, accidental exposure, and human error with natively integrated agentless capabilities: As an extension of our unified agent and agentless platform, we proactively reduce the cloud attack surface with frictionless CSPM and CIEM to stop so if they adversaries earlier in their malicious lifecycle, before they land on a workload.
 As every vendor has access to the same cloud APIs, we believe the difference maker provides a unified platform for visibility, protection and response across runtime and agentless capabilities.
 It’s only through this unification that you can find, stop, and respond to an adversary across the entire cloud attack lifecycle.

-- Powered by industry-leading threat intelligence: With the 95% increase in cloud exploitation, complete understanding of adversary tactics, tools and procedures is required for effective automated prevention, staying ahead of emerging techniques, and deep context for accurate, rapid investigation and response.
+- Powered by industry-leading threat intelligence: With the 75% increase in cloud environment intrusions, complete understanding of adversary tactics, tools and procedures is required for effective automated prevention, staying ahead of emerging techniques, and deep context for accurate, rapid investigation and response.
 Only CrowdStrike provides the world’s highest fidelity threat intelligence on cloud adversaries to inform protection and accelerate security analysts operations with the right content, at the right time, natively within the platform.